Stock in the Wall Street Spotlight: Extraction Oil & Gas (XOG)

 Extraction Oil & Gas (XOG) STOCK PRICE MOVEMENT:

-Extraction Oil & Gas (XOG) stock price sited at -86.86% from the 52 week high and situated at -5.59% from 52 week low.
-2142308 shares traded on hands while it’s an average volume stands with 2.30M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -5.60% and it registered share value at $0.75 in recent trade transaction.
+Extraction Oil & Gas (XOG) stock price positioned at -89.68% from the 52 week high and situated at -2.52% from 52 week low.
+1233059 shares traded on hands while it’s an average volume stands with 2.41M shares.
+On Tuesday trading session, the stock received negative focus on shares from Traders.
+The stock has performed -8.58% and it registered share value at $0.59 in recent trade transaction.

+VOLATILITY FACTOR: The stock remained 16.84% volatile in recent week and indicated 11.68% volatility in last month.
+The Company’s beta coefficient sits at 2.59.
+Beta factor measures the amount of market risk associated with market trade.
+Higher the beta discloses more riskiness and lower the beta lower the risk.
+ATR value of 0.11 measure stock volatility.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: